Solutions2Share/breeze-kendo/README.md

 ```

 The scheduler jQuery element is only required if you want the data source to filter data to the current view of the scheduler.

+### Options

+Additionally to the default [DataSource configuration](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration)
+the following options are available

+#### query
+The [breeze.EntityQuery](http://www.breezejs.com/sites/all/apidocs/classes/EntityQuery.html) which should be used for accessing the data.

+#### manager
+The [breeze.EntityManager](http://www.breezejs.com/sites/all/apidocs/classes/EntityManager.html) which should be used for accessing the data.

+#### scheduler
+A jQuery element.

+The scheduler jQuery element is only required if you want the data source to filter data to the current view of the scheduler.

+#### useBreezeMapping
+A boolean flag indicating if the Breeze entity should be available from the data item.

+If set to `true`, the mapping between Breeze entities and Kendo data items is handled internally by
+the datasource, and the Breeze entities are not available from the data item.

+If set to `false`, the Breeze entity will be added to the `__breezeEntity` property of the item in
+the data source.

+The default value is `false` for `kendo.data.breeze.Source` and `true` for `kendo.data.breeze.SchedulerSource`
+(because the Kendo scheduler cannot handle circular references.)